Huntingdonshire Branch pubs selling real ale

 Cross Keys Mews

 A new delicatessen for St. Neots selling cheese, coffee and gins as well as a wide range of British and continental bottled beers, many being bottled conditioned and local.
 Also available is a range of local bottled conditioned cider from Simon's Cider.
+Now doing on line delivery only for St Neots.

 - Smiling Grape Company